annalisa144/reverdecer/_posts/2018-12-15-cats-competition.md

 layout: post
 ---

 We think a [white tail hawk](https://www.inaturalist.org/taxa/201043-Geranoaetus-albicaudatus/browse_photos) is hunting in El Terreno!
 (Can you identify this mostly white bird of prey?)
 We've witnessed two dramatic dives procuring mice out of the tall grass.
 We're impressed.
-Thecats aren't keeping up with the rodents - they're amazing hunters, but they are neither hungry nor blood-thirsty enough to clear the whole hectare.
+The cats aren't keeping up with the rodents - they're amazing hunters, but they are neither hungry nor blood-thirsty enough to clear the whole hectare.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sHJpbLFrhuc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>